3 Best Ammonia-Free Hair Dyes

 What is Ammonia-Free Hair Color?

-About 20 years ago, the general public began to become concerned with the off-putting fumes in ammonia based hair color kits and began to seek an alternative that didn’t damage their hair as much.
+About 20 years ago, the general public began to become concerned with the off-putting fumes in ammonia-based hair color kits and began to seek an alternative that didn’t damage their hair as much.
 That was when the first ammonia-free hair dyes arrived on the market.
-Just as the name suggests, non ammonia hair dyes use alternative ingredients to create the same general affect as ammonia based hair dyes.
+Just as the name suggests, non ammonia hair dyes use alternative ingredients to create the same general effect as ammonia-based hair dyes.
 Common alternatives include baking soda, hair oils, and chemicals that are similar to or relatives of ammonia such as ethanolamine.

 Is Ammonia-Free Hair Dye Safe?